prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 tags:
    - history
 ---
 Arthur Samuel first came up with the phrase "Machine Learning".
-He was an American IBM and pioneer in the field of computer gaming and artificial intelligence.
+He was IBM pioneer in the field of computer gaming and artificial intelligence.

 ![Arthur Samuel playing checkers](/wp-content/uploads/2021/09/checkers_as.jpg) _Ser Arthur Samuel playing checkers_